-Acts of Service can be a tricky Love Language!
+Acts of Service Love Language can be a tricky one!
 Sometimes date night just isn’t enough.
 If you’re looking for some ideas, I have 101 acts of service ideas for your spouse to help you show your special someone just how much they mean to you.

 Recently, I picked up a copy of the book The 5 Love Languages: The Secret to Love that Lasts and read it cover to cover.
 It should come as no surprise that my “love language” is a frugal one: Words of Affirmation.
-My husband has a different love language, Acts of Service.
+My husband has the Acts of Service love language.

 Thankfully his love language is also very budget-friendly, as most acts of service require little or no monetary cost, just time and effort!